 Test runs on the Michigan lines, to Carbondale,

 Milwaukee, and Quincy occurred in May 2017.
 The units assigned to the

-Washington State DOT are being broken in at the FRA facility in Colorado,
+Washington State DOT were first broken in at the FRA facility in Colorado.

-and have had positioning moves on Amtrak's Southwest Chief and Empire
+Positioning moves put them on Amtrak's Southwest Chief, California Zephyr, and Empire

 introduction, and are on-site.
 Eventually the

 Cascades corridor will receive four more Chargers.
 Whether or not the